jonhadfield/sn-cli/README.md

 Please raise an issue if you find any problems.*

 ## changelog
+0.0.12 - fix Register bug on Windows
 0.0.11 - fix ReadPassword bug on Windows
 0.0.10 - update dependencies and fix gosn issue
 0.0.9 - minor fix
 0.0.8 - add encrypted export and import feature